Asphalt Legends: Gameplay

-Drive Syndicate events have been subject to criticism due to their numerous paywalls and high requirements, having the player complete a series of missions to accumulate points towards the rewards track, which goes up to approximately one million points to unlock certain cars.
-However, the events run on a separate "energy" system, which only allows players to play a certain amount of races, regardless of fuel.
-Some cars are also required to race in the event, and the player may not be given them immediately (though they can acquire the cards for them through the event shop).
-Upon completing all missions, and thus acquiring enough points, players will earn the event's flagship cars, usually being acquired as a key rather than a set of cards (along with other cars as well).

-There are 6 race types in Asphalt 9.
-The "classic" race mode from previous games has returned alongside new career-exclusive races: "Time Attack" and "Hunted".
-Multiplayer-exclusive races are "Slipstream", "Ghost", and "Ghost Slipstream".
+The game also includes nine race types.
+The "Classic" race mode from previous games makes a reappearance alongside new career-exclusive races: "Time Attack" and "Hunted".
+Multiplayer-exclusive races include "Ghost" and "Ghost Slipstream".
+"Slipstream" appears in both Events and Multiplayer.
+A game mode titled "Takedown", restricted only to specific events, made its first appearance in Drive Syndicate 5.
+Finally, a new Multiplayer game mode called "Team Pursuit" was released shortly after the name change to Asphalt Legends Unite, as well as the Gauntlet mode, ported from Asphalt 9 China, in April 2025.

 In Time Attack, the player has to cross the finish line within a time limit, collecting time bonuses along the track.
-In Hunted, the player must escape a police pursuit in a car chase without wrecking or running out of time, both of which are called getting "busted" and end the race in a loss.
-In Ghost, players cannot collide with other players' cars - all the cars are treated as 'ghosts', making the event like a live time trial.
+In Hunted, the player must escape a police pursuit in a car chase without wrecking their car or running out of time.
+In Ghost, players cannot collide with other players' cars - all opponents are treated as 'ghosts', making the event similar to a live time trial.
 In Slipstream and Ghost Slipstream, players can perform a slipstream by driving behind opponents, allowing them to quickly build up their nitro.
-Slipstreaming can only be interrupted by holding the brake button, and the difference between the two is that there are no collisions in Ghost Slipstream.
+Slipstreaming can only be interrupted by holding the brake button or doing 360s, and the difference between the two is that there are no collisions in Ghost Slipstream.

+In Takedown, players drive police cars and are tasked with taking down racers from the Syndicate.
+These police cars use a unique boost system, rather than the game's regular nitro, charging up on a timer and being used up all at once for a quick burst of acceleration.
+The player can take down Syndicate cars by either using their boost or by hitting them with a 360 spin.
+Similarly, in Team Pursuit, players are split into two teams, the Security team with 3 players and the Syndicate team with 5.
+The players on the Security team drive police cars, and are required to chase the Syndicate players and take down five of them to win.
+The Syndicate team needs to survive until the time runs out to win the match.